 Itching

 Itching from the healing process is common and may be experienced by as many as 80% of patients during the first week.
-Itching can be soothed with moisturizing solutions and anti-itch medications.
+Still, it can be soothed with moisturizing solutions and anti-itch medications.
 Patients are advised to avoid scratching because this can dislodge the grafts, especially in the first two weeks after surgery.
 Certain soothing sprays are recommended by clinics to help stop itching and to reinforce the healing process.

 Edema (Swelling)